yllsson/manipulate-products-test/README.md

 3. If you click in one product of the list, you should return the 6 products with nearest price in the same category.

-4. You should create a navBar to navigate to the differente pages of the website.
+4. You should create a navBar to navigate to the different pages of the website.

 ### Optional